 Meet the Commissioners

 Bexar County Emergency Services District No. 2 is a taxing authority that is governed by Texas Health and Safety Code 775 and other Texas Laws.
 Emergency Services Districts consists of 5 Commissioners.
-Bexar County ESD No. 2 currently has 4 Commissioners on its board.
+Bexar County ESD No. 2 currently has 5 Commisisoners on its board, 4 of which are actively serving on its board.

 Secretary / Treasurer